 Yes.
 Follow these instructions:

-- Make sure you keep your password safely for next time you register for Sports or other programs
+- Make sure you keep your email address and password you used for this registration for next time.

 - Select Registration Package

 - Select ‘Yes’ or ‘No’ for Sport competition participation.

 - If you select ‘Yes’, you will see more detail about sport competition selection.

 - Select ‘Number of Sport Competition to Register’

 - For example, you want to play in 3 sports, type in 3.

 - Type in your name ‘Athlete’s Full Name’.